 So naughty but so nice.

-Try our delicious cheese scones dripping with butter
+Try our delicious cheese or dates scones dripping with butter

 or a cheese straw, equally as nice

 A doughnut made from croissant-like dough, filled with flavored cream with a sugary coating